paolahuyo/BOG004-md-links/ReadMe-mdlinks.md

 `md-links <path-to-file> [options]`

 * `<path-to-file>`: **Absolute** or **relative** path to the **file** or **directory**.
-If the path passed is relative, the module resolves to relative to the directory
+If the path written is relative, the module resolves to relative to the directory

 * `[options]`:
 Options can be --validate, --stats or both